-You can sign up for City Hall Watcher for just five bucks a month.
-An annual subscription is even cheaper — just $50 a year.
+You can sign up for City Hall Watcher for just five bucks a month, plus tax.
+An annual subscription is even cheaper — just $50 a year, plus tax.
 The newsletter is managed by Substack and payments are securely processed by the experts at Stripe.Subscribe

 City Hall Watcher subscribers include mayors, city councillors, senior level staff at City Hall, provincial and federal representatives and hundreds of other engaged GTA residents who use this newsletter to stay informed.
 In addition to news and analysis, readers also get access to these regular features:

 Each month, Lobbyist Watch takes a close look at Toronto's Lobbyist Registry, letting you know the issues and people getting lobbied hardest.